imrefazekas/connect-rest/README.md

 By passing the restDomain object, connect-rest will assign req and rest object to that domain and in any occurring error, it will be sent to the caller with HTTP status code 500.

+## Validation

+When assigning routes with rest API you can pass a validation function as well, which can be used to determine if the REST function can be called in a given circumstances or should be ignored.
+This could mean authorization or ip address validation or other security concern.

+	rest.post( [ { path: '/shake', version: '>=2.0.0' }, { path: '/twist', version: '>=2.1.1' } ], function( request, content ){
+		return JSON.stringify(content);
+	}, null, function(req, res){ return _.contains(req.user.roles, "superuser"); } );

 ## Server - extracted from the tests

 	var connect = require('connect');